 SEGA released several packs of content that allows the player to customize their character with a wide variety of different costume pieces that can be accessed and modified through the "Terminal" menu.
 Players who wish to buy custom packs for an individual character must pay $5 (400 MSP) to be able to customize their respective character.
 Alternatively, players can buy up to two "Customization Pack Bundles" that contain costume pieces for 9 or 10 characters (respectively) at $15 (1200 MSP) each.

-The costume pieces themselves have no good or bad side effects in game, though some of them can trigger a new end-game victory celebration at random if the character wins.
+The costume pieces themselves have no good or bad side effects in game, though some of them can trigger a new end-game victory celebration at random or if the player presses a specific command for that character they won as

 If the player without the custom packs plays someone who has them, then the characters will only be seen through their default costume.